 Ohio has a statute of limitations on lawsuits of this type.
 The statute defines the time period in which you can file an action.
 There are many factors that affect when the clock starts to run depending on when a person is diagnosed with cancer and when they correlate it with talcum powder use.

 Ovarian cancer is not regularly monitored for development like other cancers, and typically, is not discovered until it is in the later stages.
-At that point chances of survival for even five years are lowered.
-In a worst case scenario (someone has died from cancer linked to talc use), family members can file a talcum powder suit for wrongful death which generally has a two-year statute of limitations in Ohio.
+At that point, the chances of survival for even five years are lower.
+In a worst-case scenario (someone has died from cancer linked to talc use), family members can file a talcum powder suit for wrongful death which generally has a two-year statute of limitations in Ohio.
 These are things an attorney versed in talcum powder lawsuits could explain more fully to a potential client.